 Lavery, de Billy

 I have been volunteering for the GRIS-Montréal for almost three years.
 To this day, I've done 30 workshops in classrooms, so I met about 700 young people.
-I share with them my personal experience to help them put a face on homosexuality and bisexuality which they often speak with a lot of fear, disgust and sometimes even hate.
+I share with them my personal experience to help them put a face on sexual diversity which they often speak with a lot of fear, disgust and sometimes even hate.
 I now appeal to your generosity to help GRIS continue its mission for a more open and inclusive world.

 I first started working with Gris in 2014, when Robert Pilon asked me if my artists could help illustrate his book Modèles recherchés.
 Immediately I fell in love with the project and got involved.
 I volunteered for a workshop for the first time in 2015.
 I really love meeting young people in schools.
 I feel it is important that I share my story with them.
 I thank GRIS-Montreal for offering me this chance.
 I intend to go on meeting and sharing with young people, and not so young people, for a long time!